-The Board of the Company is responsible for the overall corporate governance of the BSA Group, including its ethical behavior, strategic direction, establishing goals for management and monitoring the achievement of those goals with a view to optimising company performance and maximising shareholder value.
+The Board of the Company is responsible for the overall corporate governance of the BSA Group, including its ethical behavior, strategic direction, risk management, establishing goals for management and monitoring the achievement of those goals with a view to optimising company performance and maximising shareholder value.

-The responsibility for the operation and administration of the consolidated entity is delegated by the Board to the Chief Executive Officer.
+The responsibility for the operation and administration of the consolidated entity is delegated by the Board to the Joint Chief Executive Officers.

-The role of management is to support the Chief Executive Officer and implement the running of the general operations and financial business of the company, in accordance with the delegated authority of the Board.
+The role of management is to support the Joint Chief Executive Officers and implement the running of the general operations and financial business of the Company, in accordance with the delegated authority of the Board.